seanreed1111/recordly1/TTD_original.md

 General User views
 Views:
-  Album Index with artist from each album
+  !Album Index with artist from each album

   Album Show with songs index from one album